CO-CHAIR, GENERAL LITIGATION PRACTICE GROUP

 Alan concentrates on assisting his clients with issues involving:

 - contract disputes, business torts, and trade secrets litigation

 - professional liability

 - securities fraud and investigations

 - police brutality allegations, unlawful detention, and use of force

 Alan is a former law clerk to the Honorable John A. Terry of the District of Columbia Court of Appeals.

 Outside the Firm

-Alan is a leader in the Jewish community of Greater Washington, where he is Chair of the Board of Governors of Charles E. Smith Life Communities (“CESLC”), a nonprofit senior living organization that includes independent and assisted living, the Hebrew Home of Greater Washington, a post-acute care center, and temporary shelter for victims of elder abuse.
+Alan is a leader in the Jewish community of Greater Washington, where he is a member and Immediate Past Chair of the Board of Governors of Charles E. Smith Life Communities (“CESLC”), a nonprofit senior living organization that includes independent and assisted living, the Hebrew Home of Greater Washington, a post-acute care center, and temporary shelter for victims of elder abuse.
 He has been a member of the Board of Governors since 2007, and has served as President of the Housing Boards (Ring House, Revitz House, Landow House, and Cohen-Rosen House) and as Co-Chair of the Guardian Campaign.
-Alan is an ex officio member of the Jewish Federation of Greater Washington's Board of Directors.

 Alan is a leader in Columbia University’s alumni community.
 He serves on the Board of Directors and Executive Committee of the Columbia College Alumni Association, and he chairs the Alumni Representative Committee in Washington, D.C.